Requesting A Transport

 The Critical Care Transport team at Children’s Hospital & Medical Center is available 24 hours a day to provide state-of-the-art care and transportation to pediatric patients ranging from extreme prematurity through adolescence.
 We are the only team in Nebraska specializing in the stabilization and care of neonatal and pediatric patients.
 Transportation is available by a dedicated ambulance, helicopter, or fixed-wing plane, allowing us to provide a higher level of care to an extended coverage to patients throughout the Midwest region.
 This region includes, but is not limited to Nebraska, South Dakota, North Dakota, Iowa, Kansas, and Missouri.

-- Ground services are provided by Children’s Hospital & Medical Center.
+- Ground services for dedicated pediatric services are provided by Children’s Hospital & Medical Center.